King Henry VIII of England

 Henry weeping over the death of his mother, along with his sisters Mary and Margaret; Credit – Wikipedia

 The heir to the throne, Arthur, Prince of Wales had his own household at Ludlow Castle in the Marches of Wales.
-Henry and his other siblings were brought up at Eltham Palace at Greenwich in London.
+Henry and his other siblings were raised at Eltham Palace at Greenwich in London.
 Henry’s first tutor was the English poet John Skelton who taught his pupil Latin, ancient authors, history, music, and poetry.
 Henry continued to receive a Renaissance humanist education with tutors William Hune and Giles Duwe.
-Henry was fluent in French and Latin, played several instruments, and composed both religious and secular songs.
+Henry was fluent in French and Latin, played several instruments, and composed religious and secular songs.

 At the age of three, Henry was created Duke of York and a year later he was appointed to the Order of the Garter.
 On November 14, 1501, ten-year-old Henry led Catherine of Aragon (the youngest daughter of Queen Isabella I of Castile and King Ferdinand II of Aragon), his brother Arthur’s bride, to the altar at Old St. Paul’s Cathedral.
-Five months later, Arthur was dead from “a malign vapor which proceeded from the air” and Henry was the heir to the throne.
+Five months later, Arthur died from “a malign vapor which proceeded from the air” and Henry was the heir to the throne.
 He immediately became Duke of Cornwall and was created Prince of Wales and Earl of Chester on February 18, 1503.

 King Henry VII did not want to lose Catherine of Aragon’s dowry or the alliance he had made with Spain, so he offered Henry, who was five years younger than Catherine, to be her husband.
 Several problems with negotiations made it doubtful that the marriage would ever take place.
 With little money, Catherine lived as a virtual prisoner at Durham House in London from 1502 – 1509.
 King Henry VII died on April 21, 1509, and 17-year-old Henry succeeded him.